 Currently criteria for vertical transmission have not been developed.
-Based on limited data, viremia rates in patients with COVID-19 appear to be low and transient, suggesting placental seeding and vertical transmission are unlikely.
-In a few recent review articles on pregnant women with COVID-19, no cases of vertical transmission have been registered.
-[28-30] A few newborn COVID-19 cases have been reported based on elevated IgM levels and/or pneumonia on days 1 or 2 of life with either negative or not performed COVID-19 testing on fetal blood, amniotic fluid, and placenta.
-[31-34] However, it is not reliable to diagnose congenital COVID-19 based only on IgM detection because IgM assays can be false positive and cross reactivity may occur.
-The most likely cause of positive IgM in many of those cases might be related to early infant infection due to postnatal contact with infected parents rather than fetal transmission (43).
+Based on limited data, viremia rates in patients with Covid-19 appear to be low and transient, suggesting placental seeding and vertical transmission are unlikely (35).
+In a few recent review articles on pregnant women with Covid-19, no cases of vertical transmission have been registered (36-38).
+A few newborn Covid-19 cases have been reported based on elevated Immunoglobulin M levels and/or pneumonia on days 1 or 2 of life, with either negative or not performed Covid-19 testing on fetal blood, amniotic fluid, and placenta (39-42).
+However, it is not reliable to diagnose congenital Covid-19 based only on Immunoglobulin M detection because Immunoglobulin M assays can be false positive and cross reactivity may occur.
+The most likely cause of positive Immunoglobulin M in many of those cases could be related to early infant infection due to postnatal contact with infected parents rather than fetal transmission (43).